 - Healthy Aging: a conceptual model of community-based solutions in the face of climate change and global demographic changes

-- The Critical role for young people and schools in resiliency planning
+- The Critical role of young people and schools in resiliency planning

 - Drawing a New Roadmap: The resilient by design bay area challenge